 The actual name of the procedure we commonly refer to as a tummy tuck is known as an abdominoplasty.
-When a person has excess loose skin in the abdominal area, they may request a tummy tuck to restore their body to what it once was before their weight gain or pregnancy.
+When a person has excess loose skin in the abdominal area, they may request a tummy tuck procedure in Boston to restore their body to what it once was before their weight gain or pregnancy.
 This is a common request from people who have lost a significant amount of weight or from women who have given birth to children.
 There are often many factors that cause the skin to become loose and flabby over time.

 What is a Tummy Tuck?

 A tummy tuck is a surgical procedure where the skin is tightened over the stomach.
 It often restores weakened muscles, and it leaves the stomach firm, flat, and attractive.

 - First, the patient is given anesthesia so they will not feel pain during the surgery.